 Days shy of my fortieth birthday, my greatest gift was five days of writing community.
 Gifted to myself, a class with master writing teacher Laleh Khadivi: The Storyteller and the King, in San Francisco at Las Dos Brujas.
 Where I learned a new meaning for the oppressor and the oppressed, and the residency both occupy in everyone.
-Defined now, with razor edges, which sliced my consciousness and leaked into my soul.
+Defined now, with razor edges, sliced into my consciousness and making its way into my bones.
 I thought of my characters.
 I thought of my family and friends.
 I thought of myself.

 “Tell every bit of a person’s humanity,” Laleh Khadivi.